FlipsideCrypto/fsc-evm/doc_descriptions/core/blocks.md

 {% docs evm_blocks_hash %}

 The hash of the block header for a given block.

 {% enddocs %}

 {% docs evm_blocks_nonce %}

 Block nonce is a value used during mining to demonstrate proof of work for a given block.

 {% enddocs %}

-{% docs evm_blocks_table_doc %}

-This table contains block level data for the Ethereum Blockchain.
-This table can be used to analyze trends at a block level, for example gas fees vs. total transactions over time.
-For more information, please see [Etherscan Resources](https://etherscan.io/directory/Learning_Resources/Ethereum) or [The Ethereum Organization](https://ethereum.org/en/developers/docs/blocks/)

-{% enddocs %}